 - 1. Who This Policy Applies To

 - 2. Why This Policy Exists

 - 3. Scope

 - 4. Legal Framework

 - 5. Definition of a Child

 - 6. Aims & Key Principles

 - 7. Key Principles Underpinning This Policy

+- 8. The Role of The Club Lead Designated Safeguarding Officer

+- 9. Safeguarding Management Structure

-- 8. Recruitment & Disclosure
+- 10. Recruitment & Disclosure

-- 9. Responsibility of Safeguarding Children Position of Trust and Duty of Care
+- 11. Responsibility of Safeguarding Children Position of Trust and Duty of Care

+- 12. Examples of Positions of Trust (but are not limited to)

-- 10. Protecting Children and Young People with Disabilities
+- 13. Protecting Children and Young People with Disabilities

-- 11. Employee/Worker Training
+- 14. Employee/Worker Training

-- 12. Whistleblowing
+- 15. Whistleblowing

-- 13. Staff Code of Conduct
+- 16. Staff Code of Conduct

-- 14. Concerns Around Radicalisation & Extremism
+- 17. Concerns Around Radicalisation & Extremism

-- 15. Understanding and Identifying Abuse & Neglect
+- 18. Understanding and Identifying Abuse & Neglect

-- 16. Indicators of Abuse
+- 19. Indicators of Abuse

-- 17. Definitions of Abuse
+- 20. Definitions of Abuse

-- 18. Signs of Bullying
+- 21. Signs of Bullying

-- 19. Good Practice
+- 22. Good Practice

-- 20. Poor Practice
+- 23. Poor Practice

-- 21. Related Policies and Documents
+- 24. Related Policies and Documents

-- 22. Safeguarding Concerns Raised within the Foundation
+- 25. Safeguarding Concerns Raised Within Sutton United FC

-- 23. Complaints Raised with the Designated Safeguarding Officer
+- 26. Complaints Raised with The Designated Safeguarding Officer

-- 24. Allegations or Concerns against Staff or Volunteers
+- 27. Allegations or Concerns Against Staff or Volunteers

-- 25. Procedures
+- 28. Procedures

-- 26. Missing Child or Young Person on Match Days
+- 29. Missing Child or Young Person on Match Days

-- 27. Feedback

-- 28. Key Contact Details
+- 30. Key Contact Details

+- 31. Monitoring and Reviewing the Policy and Procedures